Joaquin Phoenix: Reception and acting style

 Phoenix contends there's no real methodology to the roles he chooses, but has said that he is drawn to complex characters.
 He speculates that his affinity for dark roles derives from something more ineffable, possibly prenatal saying that "I think there is a combination of nature and nurture[...]—and some of it is my upbringing."
 Even so, Phoenix remains reluctant to draw a line between his unusual childhood, his private tragedy and his talent for "inhabiting the morose, damaged, violent, and otherwise anxiety-riddled characters".
 James Gray has described Phoenix as "one of the most incorruptible people I've ever known, and the least superficial", and has spoken of his acting, saying that he admires Phoenix's "limitless ability to surprise you in the best ways and inspire you to move in a direction that you haven't thought of originally, better than what you have in mind".

 Garth Davis, who directed Phoenix in Mary Magdalene (2018), has remarked that he does not apply method acting, but said that working with Phoenix is like "working with this beautiful wild animal, where you have to give him the space to be free, so his performance can roam freely: raw, uncontrived and truly natural.
 If he smells the design of the scene, you lose his free spirit; if the script is weak, he will expose its flaws.
 He is fiercely intelligent and almost completely instinctual.
 And he has this immense sensitivity that can be both his curse and his gift, but for me, that is what it means to be human".
-In an interview with The Guardian in 2015, Phoenix claimed that he prefers independent film over major studio film, citing that "the quality of acting suffers".
+In an interview with The Guardian in 2015, Phoenix said that he prefers independent film over major studio film, citing that "the quality of acting suffers".

-In 2019, he stated that in choosing films, he solely relies on the director, "I don't really care about genre or budget size, anything like that.
+In 2019, Phoenix stated that in choosing films, he solely relies on the director, "I don't really care about genre or budget size, anything like that.
 It's just whether there is a filmmaker that has a unique vision, has a voice, and the ability to make the film."
 For Phoenix, a great performance is in the director's hands — it's ultimately the director's world he's entering.
 He maintains that the director creates the character's arc and that the best directors adjust to what is happening with the actor in the moment.